siamakn/temp-nomad-onboarding-workshop/docs/Module1/M1_3_NOMAD_datamodel.md

 # NOMAD Data Model

-NOMAD uses a *bottom-up* approach to data management.
-Instead of only supporting data in specific predefined formats, NOMAD processes files to extract data (and metadata) from an extendable variety of data formats.

-This approach ensures that data are converted from heterogeneous files into homogeneous, machine-actionable structured data, making them compliant with the FAIR principles.
-Once the data and metadata are organized and their relationships established, NOMAD enables the creation of search interfaces, APIs, visualizations, and analysis tools that can operate without dependence on specific file formats.

-## Data Structure

 NOMAD organizes data into *sections*, where each section can contain data and additional *subsections*.
 This hierarchical organization allows users to browse complex data similarly to browsing files and directories on a computer.
 Each section follows a specific definition, ensuring that all contained data and subsections have precise names, descriptions, types, shapes, and units.
 This structured approach not only makes it easier for users themselves to explore the data but also keeps the data and metadata consistent and interoperable, i.e., machine-readable.

-## Data Model

-NOMAD's data model is based on an entity-activity framework.
+To define the structures for data files, NOMAD adopts a [data model based on an entity-activity framework](https://nomad-lab.eu/prod/v1/docs/howto/customization/base_sections.html#activity){:target="_blank"}.
 Essentially, each *section* that is intended to become an *entry* in NOMAD is a subsection of one of the two main base sections: *entities* or *activities*.
 Entities are objects that persist over time, such as material systems, collections, or instruments.
 Activities are actions involving entities, including processes, measurements, analyses, and experiments.

 Sections in NOMAD are interrelated through *inheritance* and *composition*.
 Inheritance allows sections to inherit properties, attributes, and functions from other sections, building on predefined structures.
 Composition enables sections to include other sections as subsections, organizing complex data hierarchically.
 This flexible design makes it possible to incorporate new data types by extending and reusing existing sections.